Holographic beta function in de Sitter space: Perturbative and UV complete solution of GFP

 Since we work with the Gaussian approximation, our results on the UV fixed points are not water tight as the coupling is not weak.
 Nevertheless we find it remarkable that they support the idea that quantum gravity has a UV fixed point with a finite coupling.
 In fact 4 dimensional de Sitter space is constructed in the target space at the UV fixed point of $2+\epsilon$ dimensional quantum gravity \cite{Kawai1993}.
 4 dimensional de Sitter space also appears at the UV fixed point of the exact renormalization group \cite{Reuter}\cite{Souma}.

-Such a theory might be a strongly interacting conformal field theory.
+Such a theory might be a strongly interacting conformal field theory .
 However, it is not an ordinary field theory as the Hubble scale is Planck scale.
-Our dynamical $\beta$ function is closely related to the cosmological horizon and physics around it.
+We have cited a pair of the candidate theories as an example of de Sitter duality in Appendix C. Our dynamical $\beta$ function is closely related to the cosmological horizon and physics around it.
 The existence of the UV fixed point could solve the trans-Planckian physics problem.
 A consistent quantum gravity theory can be constructed under the assumption that there are no degrees of freedom at trans-Planckian physics \cite{Bedroya2019}.
 In this sense, it is consistent with string theory and matrix models.
 The Universe might be governed by (\ref{solution1}) in the beginning as it might be indispensable to construct the UV finite solutions of the FP equation.